Is Warholm v Duplantis on TV? Start time and how to watch 100m race online

 Editor

-Two of the biggest names in track and field have agreed to a 100m race to see who is fastest over athletic’s premier distance.
+Two of the biggest names in athletics have agreed to a race to see who is fastest over 100m.

-Newly christened double Olympic pole vault champion Armand Mondo Duplantis will take to the track in a sprint against Norwegian 400m hurdler Karsten Warholm on September 4 in Zurich, Switzerland.
+Newly christened double Olympic pole vault champion Armand ‘Mondo’ Duplantis will take to the track in a sprint against Norwegian 400m hurdler Karsten Warholm tonight in Zurich, Switzerland.

 The clash is the result of an almost year-long back-and-forth between the athletes after a clip was shared on social media of the duo discussing the possibility or racing each other.